FastComments/fastcomments-blog/src/content/(10-05-2021) Adding Commenting to Notion Pages.md

 ### What's New

-FastComments is now an https://embed.ly provider, and as such provides APIs and services that allow comment threads to be embedded into applications that support [oEmbed](https://oembed.com).
+FastComments is now an embed.ly provider, and as such provides APIs and services that allow comment threads to be embedded into applications that support [oEmbed](https://oembed.com).

 ### How to Use It - A Quick Demo

-When logged in to your tenant, you may simply visit https://fastcomments.com/create to create a conversation link that then can be added to your Notion page, or any application that integrates with https://embed.ly.
+When logged in to your tenant, you may simply visit [fastcomments.com/create](https://fastcomments.com/create) to create a conversation link that then can be added to your Notion page, or any application that integrates with https://embed.ly.

-You can try it yourself using your demo embed link, https://fastcomments.com/c/demo:
+You can try it yourself using your demo embed link, [fastcomments.com/c/demo](https://fastcomments.com/c/demo):

 <video src="images/fastcomments-notion.mp4" autoplay="false" controls="true" alt="FastComments and Notion Demo" title="FastComments and Notion Demo"></video>